 About the National Social Security Fund, NSSF

 The National Social Security Fund is a friendly service organization which exists for the public good.
-It offers social protection to all Kenyan workers.
+It offers social protection to all workers in Kenya.
 We provide social security protection to workers in the formal and informal sectors.
 We register members, receive their contributions, manage funds of the scheme, process and ultimately pay out benefits to eligible members or dependents.

 Our Corporate Profile

 The National Social Security Fund (NSSF) was established in 1965 through an Act of Parliament Cap 258 of the Laws of Kenya.
 The Fund initially operated as a Department of the Ministry of Labour until 1987 when the NSSF Act was amended transforming the Fund into a State Corporation under the Management of a Board of Trustees.

 The Act was established as a mandatory national scheme whose main objective was to provide basic financial security benefits to Kenyans upon retirement.
 The Fund was set up as a Provident Fund providing benefits in the form of a lump sum.